silverstripe/silverstripe-totp-authenticator/README.md

 ### TOTP issuer and label

-The TOTP "issuer" is the SilverStripe site name (set in SiteConfig) by default, and the "label" is the member's email address by default.
+The TOTP "issuer" is the Silverstripe site name (set in SiteConfig) by default, and the "label" is the member's email address by default.
 These are the values that show up in your authenticator app.
 You can change these if you need to use something else, by writing an extension on `RegisterHandler`: